Chinese property developers at risk as trust funds dry up

 While trusts are cutting their exposure to small developers, they appear to be ramping up loans to bigger companies.

-Evergrande Real Estate Group Ltd, ranked as China's third largest developer by sales in the first six months, raised 3.3 billion yuan by July 7 via trust loan products for its projects this year, according to Use Trust.
+Evergrande Real Estate Group Ltd (3333.HK), ranked as China's third largest developer by sales in the first six months, raised 3.3 billion yuan by July 7 via trust loan products for its projects this year, according to Use Trust.

 Evergrande declined to comment.